-Recent interviews with a hunter who discovered the body of a missing Forsyth County boy conflict with long-standing, public comments made by the Georgia Bureau of Investigation.
+Recent interviews with a hunter that discovered the body of a missing Forsyth County boy, conflict with long-standing, public comments made by the Georgia Bureau of Investigation.

 After 19 years, the case remains cold.